Is Ezoic worth it for your blog? I'll tell you about my experiences and show you all the pros and cons.

 The test completely without Ezoic in comparison is still pending, but I think after switching from Elementor Pro and Hello to a very fast block theme and various optimization measures, the blog here should really load faster without Ezoic.
 Especially if I can then use WP Rocket again, which has always led to conflicts with Ezoic.

 On the other hand, a constant source of income is always tempting and also offers a certain degree of independence.
-And basically, I’ve changed my mind about advertising and have fewer reservations now – you really get used to it.
+And I’ve basically changed my mind about advertising and now have fewer reservations – you really do get used to it.